Topics

 Should I convert group life insurance to an individual policy?

-Yes, you can convert group life insurance to an individual policy in Canada.
+Yes, group life insurance can be converted to an individual policy in Canada.
 This conversion option allows you to maintain coverage beyond your employment tenure, ensuring ongoing financial protection for yourself and your dependents.

 What is the Autorité des marchés financiers?